University Advising Center Staff

 Derek T Furukawa, Ph.D.

-Dr. Furukawa joined the Advising Center staff in December 2012 as the Director of the Advising Center as well as Coordinator of Undergraduate Advising for the university.
+Dr. Furukawa joined the University Advising Center staff in December 2012 as the Director of the Advising Center as well as Coordinator of Undergraduate Advising for the university.
+In 2015, he was promoted to Director of Undergraduate Academic Advising and Student Achievement with additional responsibilities for campus-wide advising and student success.
 He has been in advising for over a decade, having worked in the College of Liberal Arts at the University of Nevada, Las Vegas and the College of Education at the University of Maryland.
 Dr. Furukawa earned his Ph.D. in Higher Education Leadership at the University of Nevada, Las Vegas in August of 2011.
 His dissertation research explored the factors influencing college choice among high achieving students.
 Dr. Furukawa holds a master's degree in Higher Education Leadership and Policy Studies from the University of Maryland and bachelors degrees in English and Spanish from the University of Northern Colorado.
 He is active in the National Academic Advising Association (NACADA) and has presented regionally and nationally on topics ranging from social media integration to masculinity in advising to transfer student transition from 2-year to 4-year institutions.
-At Nevada, Dr. Furukawa also serves as President of the Phi Kappa Phi National Honor Society and Faculty Advisor for Circle K International and Kharisma.
+At Nevada, Dr. Furukawa also serves as President of the Phi Kappa Phi National Honor Society and Faculty Advisor for Circle K International and Kappa Phi Lambda.
 He takes great pride in his work with developing student success programs and student leaders.
 When he's not on the campus, you may find Dr. Furukawa on the golf course or mountain bike trails in the area or volunteering in the community.

 Dawn M. Aeschlimann, M.A.